Nike Oregon Project: Criticisms

-Closure of the Nike Oregon Project
+Closure

 On October 10, 2019, Nike announced that they would be closing down the Nike Oregon project.
-The CEO of Nike, Mark Parker, reported that the situation surrounding the actions of Alberto Salazar were distracting for the athletes and compromising their ability to focus on their training and competition needs.
-The current runners involved in the project would be assisted by Nike to find alternative training arrangements.
+Nike CEO Mark Parker reported that the situation surrounding Salazar's actions were distracting for the athletes, and were compromising their ability to focus on their training and competition needs.
+Nike would help the current runners involved in the project find alternative training arrangements.